realworldocaml/book/other-notes/00-outline.md

 International Conference on Functional Programming.

 ### Jason Hickey
-### Anil Madhavapeddy

-Dr. Anil Madhavapeddy is a Senior Research Fellow at the University of Cambridge, based in the Systems Research Group.
-He was on the original team at Cambridge that developed the Xen hypervisor, and helped develop an industry-leading cloud management toolstack written entirely in OCaml.
-This XenServer product has been deployed on hundreds of thousands of physical hosts, and drives critical infrastructure for many Fortune 500 companies.

-Prior to obtaining his PhD in 2006 from the University of Cambridge, Dr.
-Madhavapeddy had a diverse background in industry at Network Appliance, NASA and Internet Vision.
-In addition to professional and academic activities, Dr.
-Madhavapeddy is an active member of the open-source development community with the OpenBSD operating system, is co-chair of the Commercial Uses of Functional Programming workshop, and serves on the boards of startup companies such as Ashima Arts where OCaml is extensively used.

 Dr. Jason Hickey is a Software Engineer at Google Inc. in Mountain View, California.
 He is part of the team that designs and develops